acaldwell93/Fraud-Detection/report.md

 ### Metrics selection

 As mentioned previously, the task is to identify fraud cases, but with fraud being a relatively infrequent class, alternatives to accuracy must be used.
-In particular, using an ROC-AUC score and visualizing with the ROC curve will be useful in maximizing our our true positive identifications of fraud and minimizing our false positive rate.
+In particular, using an ROC-AUC score and visualizing with the ROC curve will be useful in maximizing our true positive identifications of fraud and minimizing our false positive rate.